-- 5. Deferred beneficiaries: No specific data was available for deferred beneficiaries-those spouse's of deceased members who are not yet age 60 and who are not receiving family benefits.
+- 5. Deferred beneficiaries: No specific data was available for deferred beneficiaries-those spouses of deceased members who are not yet age 60 and who are not receiving family benefits.
 They will be entitled to receive a spouse's benefit upon reaching age 60.
-To estimate this liability, we assumed 10% of current inactive, nonretired members with contributions still on deposit represented deferred beneficiaries. - 6.
-Inactive members with contributions on deposit: It was assumed that 90% of members who are inactive, nonretired, and nonvested would receive an immediate refund of their TSB contributions.
-(The other 10% were assumed to be deferred beneficiaries, see item 5.)
-It was assumed that 90% of members who are inactive, nonretired and vested will leave their contributions on deposit and will receive a deferred ERSRI retirement benefit, with the TSB survivor benefits available at that time. - 7.
-Cost-of-living adjustment (COLA): COLAs are assumed to be 2.75% per year, since that is the ERSRI inflation assumption.
+To estimate this liability, we assumed that these members would receive an immediate refund of their TSB contributions. - 6.
+Inactive members with contributions on deposit: It was assumed that 100% of members who are inactive, nonretired, and nonvested would receive an immediate refund of their TSB contributions. - 7.
+Cost-of-living adjustment (COLA): COLAs are assumed to be 2.50% per year, since that is the ERSRI inflation assumption.